claret-srl/ROMANTIG/DEV/README.md

 ### ROSE-AP
 - [ ] Add information on machine activation status (e.g. records and calculate OEE only when it's active).
-	- Provision the information about hte schedule production to know when in planned production on the microservice. (https://www.machinemetrics.com/blog/oee-ooe-teep)
+	- Provision the information about the schedule production to know when in planned production on the microservice. (https://www.machinemetrics.com/blog/oee-ooe-teep)
 - [ ] Add information about reworks (parts and time).
 - [ ] Add information about total OEE stats for all the production.
 - [ ] Extend to Factory level (e.g. un elemento nel contex broker che comunica lo scheduling dei turni di lavoro)